Climate Uncensored: Climate realism

 Document assessed

 The document assessed was a blog How alive is 1.5?
 Part one - a small budget, shrinking fast, dated 28 Nov 2022 [2].
-It seems to be typical of the messaging from the organisation.
+It seems to be typical of the messaging from the group.

 It was assessed using a checklist for climate realism or denial of climate implictions - see document 138.
 There are concerns that there is widespread denial of the implications of the facts of climate change, which is termed implicatory denial [3].